Motivic cohomology of cyclic coverings: Cyclic coverings and their motivic cohomology

 This is a standard {\'e}tale ring homomorphism (cf. \cite[\href{https://stacks.math.columbia.edu/tag/00UB}{Tag 00UB}]{stacks-project}); moreover, it is clearly finite (it is an integral ring extension).
 In particular, the corresponding morphism of schemes is a finite {\'e}tale cover.
 The induced extension of function fields

 is finite Galois and its Galois group is simply given by the group of $s$th roots of unity $\mu_{s} (k) = \{ x \in k~|~a^s =1\} \cong \mathbb{Z}/s\mathbb{Z}$.
 Altogether,

 is a finite {\'e}tale Galois cover (cf. \cite[Definition 6.1 and subsequent remarks]{Mi}).
 Note that there are induced actions of the Galois group $\mu_s (k)$ on $Y_s$ and $Y_s \setminus F$; we call these actions the Galois actions of $\mu_s (k)$ and usually denote them by $\ast$.
 One checks easily that $X$ (resp. $X \setminus F_0$) is the quotient of $Y_s$ (resp. $Y_s \setminus F$) under the Galois action (but we do not use this fact in this paper).
-Finally, note that $\varphi_s$ restricts to an isomorphism $F \xrightarrow{\cong} F_0$.\\ Recall from Section \ref{Motivic cohomology} that we denote by $Cor_k$ the category of finite correspondences over $k$ (cf. \cite[Lecture 1]{MVW}) and, for any scheme $X$ of finite type over $k$, by $\mathbb{Z}_{tr}(X)$ the representable presheaf with transfers given by $Y \mapsto Cor_k (Y,X)$ (cf. \cite[Definition 2.8 and Exercise 2.11]{MVW}); analogously, for any commutative ring $R$, we denote by $R_{tr}(X)$ the representable presheaf with transfers of $R$-modules, i.e., $R_{tr}(X)(Y) = \mathbb{Z}_{tr}(X)(Y) \otimes_{\mathbb{Z}} R$.
+Finally, note that $\varphi_s$ restricts to an isomorphism $F \xrightarrow{\cong} F_0$.\\ We will now prove several statements about finite {\'e}tale Galois covers which, in particular, apply to the morphism $\varphi_{s}: Y_{s}\setminus F \rightarrow X \setminus F_{0}$ above.
+For this purpose, we fix a finite {\'e}tale Galois cover $\varphi: U \rightarrow V$ between smooth $k$-varieties with Galois group $G$ and of degree $s = |G|$.
+We will call the corresponding action of the group $G$ on $U$ the Galois action and denote it usually by $\ast$.\\ Recall from Section \ref{Motivic cohomology} that we denote by $Cor_k$ the category of finite correspondences over $k$ (cf. \cite[Lecture 1]{MVW}) and, for any scheme $X$ of finite type over $k$, by $\mathbb{Z}_{tr}(X)$ the representable presheaf with transfers given by $Y \mapsto Cor_k (Y,X)$ (cf. \cite[Definition 2.8 and Exercise 2.11]{MVW}); analogously, for any commutative ring $R$, we denote by $R_{tr}(X)$ the representable presheaf with transfers of $R$-modules, i.e., $R_{tr}(X)(Y) = \mathbb{Z}_{tr}(X)(Y) \otimes_{\mathbb{Z}} R$.
 We first prove the following lemma on Galois morphisms: